-〇Please email the donation application form and other information to the contact below.
+〇Please email the Donation Application Form and other information to the contact below.

-〇Please transfer the funds to the University's bank account indicated on the bank transfer form and payment slip.
+〇Please transfer the donations to the University's bank account indicated on the bank transfer form and payment slip.
 Please note that you will be responsible for the bank transfer fee, or please deduct the bank transfer fee from the amount of your donation.

 〇After we confirm the payment of your donation, we will issue a receipt and send it to you by email the following month.